zchyde/brooklinebooksmith.com/_drafts/this-week-in-books-google-seals-the-deal.md

 ---

-Last week the Authors Guild filed its final reply brief in the case of *Authors Guild vs. Google*, a dispute that first reared its head in 2005 at the inception of the book-scanning program launched by the tech giant to digitize print libraries.
+On March 15th the Authors Guild filed its final reply brief in the case of *Authors Guild vs. Google*, a dispute that first reared its head in 2005 after the inception of the book-scanning program launched by the tech giant to digitize print libraries.
 The brief is widely believed to be the final death throes of the Guild's